Kris Joseph

-Kristopher Carlos Joseph (born December 17, 1988) is a Canadian professional basketball player for Ottawa Blackjacks of the Canadian Elite Basketball League (CEBL).
+Kristopher Carlos Joseph (born December 17, 1988) is a Canadian former professional basketball player.
 He played for the Syracuse Orange men's basketball team from 2008 to 2012.
-He was selected in the second round of the 2012 NBA Draft by the Boston Celtics with the 51st pick overall.
+He was selected in the second round of the 2012 NBA draft by the Boston Celtics with the 51st pick overall.
+He is the older cousin of Pistons point guard Cory Joseph.

 Early years

 Joseph was born and raised in Montreal, Quebec, where he grew up in the working-class neighbourhood of Cote-des-Neiges north of downtown.
 Joseph first picked up a basketball in Grade 2 but was forced to shoot on garbage cans with his older brother Maurice.
 A court was eventually erected in Cote-des-Neiges and the brothers battled for hours.

 High school career

 Joseph played in Maurice's shadow for a number of years as the older star gained prominence at noted Montreal-area prep school Champlain St. Lambert College.
 Kris struggled at first against elite competition, getting cut from his club team at the age of 14.

 He worked on his game, grew to 6-foot-6 and became a star for Sun Youth, a club-team powerhouse in the Montreal Basketball League.
 As a tenth-grader, he led the Quebec provincial team to a silver medal at the 2005 Canada Games.
 He played for his high school team at Mont-Royal high school, the Mount-Royal Mustangs.

 On a recommendation from youth coach Henry Wong, who thought Joseph needed an athletic and academic challenge, Joseph's mother agreed to let him leave Montreal in 2006 to complete two years of high school at Archbishop Carroll in Washington, D.C.

 As a senior, Joseph led Archbishop Carroll to a 26–11 record, including a 21-point, five rebound, three assist and three block effort in the Washington Catholic Athletic Conference (WCAC) Tournament in a 65–55 win over Our Lady of Good Counsel.
 Joseph was also invited to play in the Baltimore All-Stars vs. U.S. All-Stars Exhibition in April.
 That season, Joseph would go on to earn 2008 second team honors from the Washington Post.
 He played AAU basketball with the DC Assault.

 Considered a three-star recruit by Rivals.com, Joseph was listed as the No. 17 small forward and the No. 113 player in the nation in 2008.